kolov/doorman/README.md

 # Doorman

-Http4s middleware for Oauth2 authentication and session management.
+Oauth2 authentication and user session middleware for `http4s`.

-This project has not reached releasable state, do not use yet!
+The project is in early alpha, use with care!

 # Usage

+Add dependency ```  "com.akolov" %% "doorman" % "0.0.1"```.

 Configure a `Doorman`: